-Pets, pets, and more pets.
-All of us who have pets at home know what a joy it is to be a pet owner.
+Pets at home spending time with children.
+Who is teaching who, and who is learning what?
+Those of us who have pets at home know what a joy it is to be a pet owner.
 It’s perfect for adults since animals can instantly lift our mood, making us feel childish and young at heart for a short time.

 Animals are known for being helpful in all kinds of situations, from guiding the blind to helping people with PTSD recover from severe traumas.

 However, those who benefit the most from having pets at home are the youngest.
 Studies have shown that growing up with a dog or a cat by their side is scientifically useful for children.

 A boy and his dog make a glorious pair;

 No better friendship is found anywhere,

 For they talk and they walk and they run and they play,

 And they have their deep secrets for many a day;